How To Travel For Free

 Disclosure: This article contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 For a full explanation of our Advertising Policy, visit this page for more information.

 The following is a contribution from Jason at The Card Journalist.
-If you’re interested in contributing to Frugal Rules, please see our guidelines and contact us.

 How do you turn a financial bloggers convention into a travel hacking seminar?
 Speak to a bunch of bloggers for five minutes on the subject of “How to travel for free.”
 That’s what I did recently in front of 150 personal finance bloggers at FinCon in St. Louis, and afterwards, I was besieged by my colleagues who wanted to get in on the deal.

 My fellow bloggers were impressed that I covered almost all of the expenses for my trip to St. Louis using credit card rewards, and that was just the tip of the iceberg.
 By the end of 2013, I will have used points and miles to take about a dozen trips around the country and across the world, many with my family of four, and all of the overseas trips in business or first class.
 The retail value of these rewards will approach $100,000, yet the cost to me and my family was only pennies on the dollar.